jaynguyen89/Haloapi/README.md

   - Use Homwbrew to install Redis server (instead of doing the step above)

 ### 2. Preparing local environment

 The API supports 4 environments: Local, Development, Staging and Production, in each of which it may behave a bit differently in some of its services.
 To run the app on your local computer, you need to prepare these things:

 - Add the following 5 variables into your local environment variables:
   - Halogen_Environment=Local
   - Halogen_UseLongerId=False
-  - Halogen_AwsAccessKeyId=<Your AWS Access Key ID>
+  - Halogen_AwsAccessKeyId=`<Your AWS Access Key ID>`
-  - Halogen_AwsSecretAccessKey=<Your AWS Secret Access Key>
+  - Halogen_AwsSecretAccessKey=`<Your AWS Secret Access Key>`
   - Halogen_AwsRegion=us-east-1
+  - Halogen_AwsLogGroupName=`<AWS Log Group Name>`
 - In MSSQL Server, create database name: HalogenDatabase
 - In Postman or Advanced REST Client, import the collections according to the tool you use, please find the collection export in our assets directory.
 - On MacOS, use Homebrew to pull the following images: